How to create a SWOT Analysis for developing a Marketing Plan

 A SWOT (Strengths, Weaknesses, Opportunities Threats) analysis is a great way to consider how you compare to the competitors in your market.
 It is one of the primary methods you can use to prompt the major issues which face your business now and into the future.
 It is one of the key components of any marketing plan.

 So what is a SWOT analysis?
 It is the review of what the company or product is good at (strengths) not good at (weaknesses) what could potentially happen with some changes to the company or product or market, opportunities and threats.

 A SWOT analysis definition for developing a marketing plan is also known as a Current Situation Analysis (situational analysis).
 This is an important point to start with.
-You need to consider your business right now, not as you might like it to be but as it actually is.
+You need to consider your business right now, not as you might like it to be but as it is today.
 This is the current situation.
 Not the future situation.

 A SWOT analysis for a marketing plan is distinctly different to a SWOT analysis for a business plan in that each element you consider must be considered from the customer's point of view.
 For example, an element might include a "lack of funding".
 For the business plan this will have certain implications but how will the customer see this element?
 It may be that it is a lack of visibility due to the inability to adequately promote to your target market.